siangooding/lexical_simplification/README.md

 * [textrank](./textrank): For the original TextRank implementation I used, please see the corresponding [implementation](https://github.com/summanlp/textrank).
 I slightly modified some parts for the purposes of my experiments.

 ## Citing

+The two following papers were used as a starting point for my dissertatioon:

 ```sh